-For those looking for the best home brewing kit, it’s easy to be overwhelmed with the choices available to you.
-A quick search for home brewing kit on Amazon returns over 4,000 home brewing kit results, which makes it almost impossible to sort through your options.
+For those looking for a brewing kit, it’s easy to be overwhelmed with the choices available to you.
+A quick search on Amazon returns over 4,000 home brewing kit results, which makes it almost impossible to sort through your options.

 That’s our purpose with this review; we’ve investigated a lot of different home brewing kits and have narrowed the list down to what we consider to be five of the best choices available.
 We’ve looked at both the pros and cons of each homebrewing kit while keeping in mind that, just like the kits themselves, not all home brewers are created equal.

-As a result of this research, we’ve found that the one standard rule you should remember is that different home brewing kits are designed with a wide range of home brewers in mind.
-The home brew kits span the spectrum from first-time beginners with no experience to those that might have dozens of batches of the best home brewed beer under their belts.
-We’ve even found homebrewing kits for brewers who are looking for a second setup or a new method to use.
+As a result of this research, we’ve found that the one standard rule you should remember is that different kits are designed with a wide range of home brewers in mind.
+These home brew kits span the spectrum from first-time beginners with no experience to those that might have dozens of batches of the best home brewed beer under their belts.
+We’ve even found kits for brewers who are looking for a second setup or a new method to use.

 We also considered what “must have” items each kit should include, along with any “add on” items that make things easier to brew.

-It’s time to look at what we consider to be the five best home brewing kits available!
+It’s time to look at what we consider to be the five best kits available!

 In this Guide